-The senseless and destructive loss of life that occurred in a Bangkok suburb last Thursday when a respected business man slaughtered his own family should be a wake up call to the evils of illegal money lending in Thailand.
-It should also be a warning to those in leadership positions in Thailand that high levels of household debt can lead quite honorable Thai people into the grasp of evil and darkness.
+The senseless and destructive loss of life that occurred in a Bangkok suburb last Thursday when a respected businessman slaughtered his own family should be a wake-up call to the evils of illegal money lending in Thailand.
+It should also be a warning to those in leadership positions in Thailand that high levels of household debt can lead quite honourable Thai people into the grasp of evil and darkness.

-A harrowing and shocking scene greeted Thai police on Thursday when they were called to the one storey premises of a small business owner in the Khlong Sam Wa are of northern Bangkok.
-Inside, they found the body of 25 year old Thai woman, mother and wife named as Kingkaeo Pongpairote holding her 15 month old baby, a little Thai girl who will never grow to experience life and another little girl, a 5 year old, lying near her mother.
+A harrowing and shocking scene greeted Thai police on Thursday when they were called to the one storey premises of a small business owner in the Khlong Sam Wa area of northern Bangkok.
+Inside, they found the body of 25-year-old Thai woman, mother and wife named as Kingkaeo Pongpairote holding her 15-month-old baby, a little Thai girl who will never grow to experience life and another little girl, a 5-year-old, lying near her mother.
 All three had died after their father and husband, the family’s provider, had turned on them.
 Their throats were slashed, the walls of the room and environs covered in blood.
 The Thai man, black with despair and anxiety because he could no longer meet the demands of a menacing loan shark, had murdered his family and turned the living into the dead, crazed beyond reason, driven by the scourge of debt.
 The man claims his actions were part of a suicide pact, either way, it was the act of a crazed individual controlled or oppressed by evil.
 In a northern suburb of Bangkok on Thursday evening, debt became death.